 However, by 1812 newly-elected Federalist New Jersey Governor Aaron Ogden recognized there was money to be made from steamship transport.
 Capitalizing on New York’s territorial claims of the entirety of the Hudson River, Ogden influenced the passage of a New Jersey law in 1813 that gave him a countervailing monopoly and prevented Livingston/Fulton from docking on the New Jersey side of the river.1

-By 1815 Ogden and the Federalists were ousted from leadership in New Jersey.
+By 1815, voters had ousted Ogden and the Federalists from leadership in New Jersey.
 This mirrored the waning of Federalist power in the Northeast, particularly after the disastrous Hartford Convention of 1814.

 The New Jersey law was overturned and Ogden lost his countervailing monopoly.
 The man did not give up and continued to be a thorn in Livingston and Fulton’s sides.
 Eventually, Livingston agreed to give Ogden a license to operate a steamship route under their monopoly in late 1815.1